ZadorLaboratory/colormycells/README.md

 ## A Biological Approach to Cell Type Visualization

-`colormycells` is a specialized Python package that solves a common problem in single-cell analysis: **creating colormaps where the perceptual distance between colors meaningfully represents the biological similarity between cell types**.
+`colormycells` is a Python package that solves a common problem in single-cell analysis: **creating colormaps where the perceptual distance between colors meaningfully represents the biological similarity between cell types**.

 ## The Problem: Color Selection in Single-Cell Visualization